-- Decoy Protagonist: It initially looks like he's the hero of the story, but it's always been Maya.
+- Decoy Protagonist: It initially looks like he's the hero of the story but towards the end Maya and Masataka take that role.

 - Eyepatch of Power: His eye is removed and replaced with Sohaku's before the start of the Tournament Arc, causing him to wear one of these.

 - Fate Worse than Death - Averted: Would have ended up with his body, and all the stolen powers, taken from him from his father, who was also a reincarnating onmyōji determined to bring about a thousand-year war.

 - First Kiss: Had Aya take his from him, much to his chagrin.